Elixir-Recipes/Elixir-Recipes.github.io/source/_posts/2016-04-14-protocols.md

 Protocols let you dispatch to any data type, so long as it implements the protocol.
 This includes some built-in types such as `Atom`, `BitString`, `Tuples`, and others.

+## Other Examples

-You can find a real life example of protocols in the [Poison Encoders](https://github.com/devinus/poison#encoder), which allow developers to implement `Encoders` for their own structs for serializing them to JSON.
+[Poison](https://github.com/devinus/poison#encoder) allows developers to implement `Encoders` for their own structs for serializing them to JSON, by implementing the `Poison.Encoder` protocol.

 {% highlight elixir %}
 defimpl Poison.Encoder, for: Person do